This FAQ addresses key questions you may have about Federal

 services to deliver commercial email would be considered a Sender

 Recipients - members of email lists run by email software or

 CAN-SPAM prohibits four major activities or actions:

-From: or Reply To: headers that are technically accurate
+Reply To: headers that are technically accurate but

-commercial email is sent to addresses that were collected
+email is sent to addresses that were collected from the Internet

 CAN-SPAM requires two key actions: